State Fiscal Service of Ukraine: Staff

-According to the decree of the Cabinet of Ministers of Ukraine Nº178 from June 11, 2014 boundary number of employees was 56,640 people.
+According to the decree of the Cabinet of Ministers of Ukraine Nº178 from 11 June 2014 the boundary number of employees was 56,640 people.
 The central office consisted of 2,186 employees.

-At the end of the 2015 year 345 employees of the administrative board were dismissed according to the Law of Ukraine "On cleaning power".
+At the end of 2015, 345 employees of the administrative board were dismissed according to the Law of Ukraine "On cleaning power".
 Within the framework of human resources reform the staff of the SFS was reduced by 30% pursuant to the Order of the Cabinet of Ministers.
-Boundary number of employees was reduced to 41,178 people.
-The central office consists of the 1,530 employees.
+The boundary number of employees was reduced to 41,178 people.
+The central office consists of 1,530 employees.

 Main duties

 The key responsibilities: the state tax policy, the customs policy, the public policy of the administration of the single social payment, the fight against tax and customs crimes.

 International Relations

-In 2014 SFS signed the Memorandum of Understanding with the EBA and the American Chamber of Commerce.
+In 2014, the SFS signed the Memorandum of Understanding with the EBA and the American Chamber of Commerce.